thatoddmailbox/duck-hacker/docs/build-windows.md

 This will generate a `duck-hacker.sln` file which you can then open in Visual Studio.
 From there, set the `duck-hacker` project as your startup project and then you can just hit the Run button!
 Make sure to set the build type (Debug, RelWithDebInfo, Release).

+If you only have the command line tools installed, or you just want to use the CLI, you can also pass `-G "NMake Makefiles"` and then use `nmake` to build the project.
+Note that with nmake, you must set the build type beforehand with `-DCMAKE_BUILD_TYPE`, like on Linux.

 ### Copying DLLs
 These should all be copied into the folder that the final executable (`duck-hacker.exe`) is built.